ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 1. Click **Manage Server** tab.
 2. Select **Certificates**.
-3. To enable servers to communicate, **generate** or **import** client certificates and **export** server certificate with these buttons.
+3. **Client certificate**
+   * [Generate and configure](../../../server/security/authentication/certificate-management#generate-client-certificate) a new client certificate
+   * [Upload a client certificate](../../../server/security/authentication/certificate-management#upload-an-existing-certificate) that was exported from another server so that they can communicate.
+4. **Server certificates**
+   * [Export server certificates](../../../server/security/authentication/certificate-management#export-server-certificates) so that you can import them into another server.
+   * [Replace server certificates](../../../server/security/authentication/certificate-renewal-and-rotation) by uploading another `.pfx` certificate.
-4. Status of current server certificate.
+5. Status of current server certificate.
+You can click [Renew now](../../../server/security/authentication/certificate-renewal-and-rotation) here.
-5. Status of current client certificates active in this server.
-You can edit or remove client certificates, including authorization levels here.
+6. Status of current client certificates active in this server.
+You can remove or [edit client certificates](../../../server/security/authentication/certificate-management#edit-certificate), including configuring databases permissions and [authorization (security clearance) levels](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) here.

 Client certificates are managed by RavenDB directly and not through any PKI infrastructure.
 If you want to remove or reduce the permissions on a certificate handed to a client, you can edit the permissions or remove them entirely in this screen.